bvernet/dai-lab-protocoldesign/specs/bvernet_mang0r/protocol.md

 - CONNECTION_INTERRUPTED

-The server sends a message to inform it has closed the connection due to inactivity.
+The server sends a message to inform it has closed the connection.

 The server sends back an error message if the client sends an unknown command.